gr82882/RunTracker/software/RunTracker/Notes.md

 ## LSM6DS3 (IMU)
 - On SPI1 (shared with altimeter & BC127)
+- Do we want this for anything other than a Pedometer?
+(E.g. tilt sensor)
+ - Tap/Double Tap for song skip?
+- Has an 8KB FIFO to buffer up step counter & timestamp data

 ## LPS22HB (Altimeter)
 - On SPI1 (shared with IMU and BC127)
+- Has a 32-slit FIFO

 ## BC127 (Bluetooth)
 - On SPI1 (shared with IMU and altimeter)